 Turmeric can soothe excess irritation and promote a normal response to inflammation.
 The swelling response is a healthy and natural mechanism the body uses to usher soothing compounds during times of crisis or repair.
 But most people in today's toxic, stress-laden environment are under constant pressure.
 The tissues in the body become irritated, red, and swollen as a result.

 A clinical study published in Phytotherapy Research set out to determine the effectiveness of turmeric for active joint discomfort.
 One group received the standard-of-care medication while the other received turmeric.
 Patients were given symptom score sheets to assess results.
 According to these self-assessments, turmeric outperformed the other option on all levels and was relatively free of side effects.

 Turmeric's ability to encourage normal lipid profiles have been studied since the 1990s with varying levels of benefits.
 Some studies show an impressive reduction in lipid profiles for turmeric-supplemented groups.
 In one study, group participants were given either curcumin from turmeric in small or large servings; a control group was given vitamin E only.

-After just seven days, the researchers found that small servings of turmeric produced the most favorable and balancing effects on lipid profiles.
+After just seven days, small servings of turmeric produced the most favorable and balancing effects on lipid profiles.
 Most importantly, these studies show that turmeric is consistently safe and has a very low risk of side effects.